Strongly lensed candidates from the HSC transient survey: Results and discussion

 \subsection{Final candidates}

-Fig.~\ref{fig:final_candidates} shows the eight final candidates, seven lensed quasar candidates and one lensed galaxy candidate.
-In Fig.~\ref{fig:final_candidates}, the first column are their \textit{gri}-composited images with a cutout size at 10\arcsec $\times$ 10\arcsec, and the yellow boxes are the regions where we run \textsc{Chitah} (7\arcsec $\times$ 7\arcsec).
-The second column shows their difference images at the epoch that they meet the variability selection criteria\footnote{If a variable meets the selection criteria at multiple epochs, we will show the epoch with seeing the closet to the median seeing ($0.72\arcsec$).}, and the third column shows the corresponding effective regions.
-The fourth and the fifth columns show their lens galaxies and lensed features predicted by \textsc{Chitah}.
+We show the eight final candidates in Fig.~\ref{fig:final_candidates} and Table~\ref{tab:candidate}.\footnote{If a variable meets the selection criteria at multiple epochs, we show the epoch with seeing that is closest to the median seeing ($0.72\arcsec$) as C20 shows that the variability selection has better lens search performance at the epochs with seeings close to the median seeing.} The highest scored candidate, HSCJ095921+020638, is a known lensed quasar \citep{Anguita_lens}.
+The recovery of HSCJ095921+020638 demonstrates the effectiveness of our variability-based lens searching method.

-The highest scored candidate, HSCJ095921+020638, is a known lensed quasar \citep{Anguita_lens}.
-The recovery of HSCJ095921+020638 demonstrates the feasibility of our time-variability-based lens searching method.
-HSCJ095921+025700 is picked out by the variability selection due to the loose criteria ($p_\text{thrs}\%=50\%$ and $N_\text{thrs}=0$).
-Under these loose criteria, an HSC variable can be selected out as long as it has non-zero effective region in one of certain epochs, even if the effective region comes from the accumulation of noise peaks.
-Although the loose criteria are sensitive to noise peaks, they are still feasible for the COSMOS field we examine in this work, given the covering area of the COSMO field.
-Moreover, the loose criteria allow us to have a more complete sample that includes lensed quasars with faint brightness or small separation.
+HSCJ095921+025700 was picked out by the variability selection due to the loose criteria ($p_\text{thrs}\%=50\%$ and $N_\text{thrs}=0$).
+Under these loose criteria, an HSC variable can be selected as long as it has a non-zero effective region in one of a few specific epochs, even if the effective region comes from the accumulation of noise peaks.
+These objects that were selected due to possible noise peaks and further identified as lens candidates by their image configuration in colour-composite images are more likely to be lensed galaxy candidates, instead of lensed quasar candidates.
+Although the loose criteria are sensitive to noise peaks, they are still sufficient for the COSMOS field we examine in this work, given the covering area of the COSMOS field.
+Moreover, the loose criteria allow us to have a more complete sample that includes lensed quasars with a faint brightness or small separation.